India bolsters search for 20 still missing after Himalayas avalanche

 On Thursday, a team from the High Altitude Warfare School joined the Indian air force and local disaster agencies to help with the challenging rescue operations.

-An advance helicopter landing ground has been prepared at 4,900 metres above sea level and a trial landing was successful on Thursday morning, the Indo-Tibetan Border Police said.
+An advance helicopter landing ground has been prepared at 4,900m above sea level and a trial landing was successful on Thursday morning, the Indo-Tibetan Border Police said.

-Sunil Lalwani, a trainee climber who was rescued, credited the instructors for saving many lives.

 Among the bodies recovered was that of accomplished climber Savita Kanswal, who had reached the summit of Everest this year.